wallarm/product-documentation/docs/user-guides/settings/integrations/pagerduty.md

 #   PagerDuty

-You can set up Wallarm to send real time incidents to PagerDuty when the following events detected:
+You can set up Wallarm to send incidents to PagerDuty when the following events are triggered:

 --8<-- "../include/integrations/advanced-events-for-integrations.md"